Nano Nagle: Work with the poor

 After her father's death in 1746, Nagle and her sister joined their mother in Dublin, witnessing further poverty.
 Their mother died soon after, and Nagle returned to Paris intending to enter an Ursuline convent, but a religious director advised her to help the poor of her own country instead.
 She returned to Cork, where her brother Joseph was living, and established her first school for the poor in 1754, "in a rented mud cabin in Cove Lane, in defiance of the law, and in complete secrecy at first, even from her brother."
 He discovered her secret when a poor man came begging for Nagle to accept his child into her school.
 "Her brother was very angry with her at first, because of the risks involved, but later became reconciled and gave her his full support."

 Nagle's first school opened with about 30 students, and this is now the site of South Presentation convent.
 At first alone, and later with the support of her family, particularly her uncle Joseph Nagle who had used Protestantism to preserve the family's wealth, she established a network of Catholic schools in Cork.
 Not everyone in Cork welcomed the initiative: "She was insulted in the street on occasion, and her pupils were dismissed as 'beggars' brats'."
 Within nine months, she was educating 200 girls.
 Within a few years, she had opened seven schools, five for girls and two for boys.
 These provided pupils with a basic education and religious instruction.

-The French Petites Écoles provided the model on which to base her schools, but she was to develop her own system of education.
 She described in a letter her ideas for education, and how she wanted the spiritual and temporal welfare of her pupils to be interwoven and to flow naturally together.

 Nagle "began to visit the sick and the elderly after school, bringing them food, medicine and comfort."
 She went from hovel to hovel each day to gather the neediest people to teach.
 Nighttime ministries to poverty-ridden elderly and sick in her hometown gave Nagle the nickname The Lady with the Lantern.
 The lantern later became the symbol of the Presentation Sisters worldwide.